Soup-o-Stat/Snosyashka/README.md

 - Sends emails from a list of predefined sender accounts to a list of Telegram-related recipient addresses.
 - Randomized complaint templates for each type.
 - Colorful terminal interface with mode selection.
-- BTC donation option for the developer.
+- BTC donation option for the developer (for me).

 ## Requirements